0rca-network/0rca-explorer/.amazonq/rules/GUIDE.md

 - **Code Splitting**: Automatic with Next.js App Router
 - **Image Optimization**: Configured for deployment flexibility

-This project provides a solid foundation for a blockchain explorer with modern React patterns, comprehensive UI components, and extensible architecture for real Algorand integration.
+This project provides a solid foundation for a blockchain explorer with modern React patterns, comprehensive UI components, and extensible architecture for real Cronos integration.